-Luckily, the festive season is the traditional time to festoon the house in fairy lights and find space for as many extra candles as possible.
-This year there are some particularly gorgeous candle and tea light holders around and in particular I’m smitten by these (mainly) brass beauties by the Swedish company Skultuna.
+Luckily, the festive season is the traditional time to find space for as many extra candles as possible.
+This year I’ve noticed that there are some particularly gorgeous candle and tea light holders around.
+And in particular I’m smitten by these (mainly) brass beauties by the Swedish company Skultuna.

 Skultuna was founded as a brass foundry in 1607 by King Karl IX of Sweden, which apparently makes Skultuna one of the oldest companies in the world.

 More than four hundred years on, it is still a purveyor to the Royal Court of Sweden and produces a range of brass and metal home accessories for everyday use and special occasions.

 Top of my Christmas list would be any one from the London Collection of Skultuna brass candle holders.
 Their finely worked cut outs throw intricate, dancing shadows when illuminated, which is particularly atmospheric.

 On a much more practical note, the construction means that you can lift the body off the separate base.
 Which makes it a whole lot easier to put the candle or tealight in.
 And light it too.
 No more burned fingers, hurrah!

 Designed for Skultuna in 2014 by the internationally renowned jewellery designer Lara Bohinc, inspiration for The London Collection came from her travels.
 The lines of the Lunar pattern is inspired by the highways in Japan.
 The idea for the Celestial came from the motions of the planets around the sun and the Feather from the wing strokes of birds.

 Skultuna also have a range of the smaller and simpler (but no less stylish) Kin Tealight Holders.
 They come in a range of metallic finishes and colours such as classic black and white.
 For colour lovers there’s also a lovely Dusty Pink and a vibrant Azure Blue.